PRE-CONGRESS COURSES

 DETAILS

-Requirements: Letter of intent (maximum one page), resume, advisor approval.
+Requirements: Cover letter (maximum one page) and CV.
 No prior knowledge of bioinformatics tools or data analysis is required.

 Course 3: